The Best Playgrounds in Sydney: Our Top Picks for Water Play, Adventure, and Family Days Out

 Darling Harbour Playground is the crown jewel on the Sydney playground scene, and once you check it out, you’ll immediately know why.
 With breathtaking water views, the park caters to kids of all ages and stages.

-There’s a sandpit with a sand digger, balance ropes, and a 21-metre flying fox.
-The newly added Bay and Wave zones provide fun challenges for older children with decks, ramps, bridges, and high climbing towers.
+There’s also a sandpit with a sand digger, balance ropes, and a 21-metre flying fox.
+The Bay and Wave zones provide fun challenges for older children with decks, ramps, bridges, and high climbing towers.
 The playground has loads of seating for parents to sit down as they supervise, plus the area is packed with cafes for snacks and coffee.

 Livvi’s Place

-Livvi’s Place in Kellyville is one of the most popular parks in Sydney thanks to its inclusive playground, which has been designed for children of all abilities.
+Livvi’s Place in Kellyville is one of the most popular parks in Sydney thanks to its inclusive playground, designed for children of all abilities.
 It’s wheelchair-friendly and has swings, slides, water play areas, climbing equipment, and sensory-friendly spaces, making it accessible and fun for everyone.
 With parking, shaded seating, safe fencing, and barbecue facilities, it’s a welcoming space for the community to come together.

 Clontarf Reserve Playground, Clontarf